DHCross/book-md-tools/CnC Docs/02 CZ Ruins Mouths of Madness Reforged.md

 **Hub-Gub the Bloody (Hobgoblin Chieftain):** _(This lawful evil humanoid's vital stats are HD 3d10, HP 18, AC 16, MV 30 ft.
 Its saves are physical.
 Its special ability is darkvision 60 ft.
 Due to its strength and brutality, all melee damage is at +2.
 It wears full chain mail armor and wields a +1 halberd [+4 "to hit"; 1d10+3 damage], broadsword [+3 "to hit"; 2d4+2 damage], composite short bow, and 12 arrows.
 In a pouch it carries 12 gp and an iron key to #55.
 XP: 84)_

-**Hobgoblin females x 3:** _(These lawful evil humanoids' vital stats are HD 1d6, HP 3, AC 12, MV 30 ft.
-Their saves are physical.
-Their special ability is darkvision 60 ft.
-They carry daggers.
-Each wears an engraved silver armband worth 2 gp.
-XP: 5+1)_
+**Hobgoblin females x 3:** _(These hobgoblin females’ vital statistics are HD 1d6.
+HP 3 each.
+AC 12.
+MV 30 ft. disposition law/evil.
+Their primary attributes are physical.
+They carry daggers and 2 gold in engraved silver armbands each.
+Their special abilities include darkvision 60 ft.
+XP 5+1.)_

 The furniture collection is the pride of the chieftain, believing it marks him as a wealthy and powerful ruler.
 The females are the chieftain's favorite mates.